nuxt/website-v2/content/en/guide/index.md

 Extendable with a strong module ecosystem, it makes it easy to connect your REST or GraphQL endpoints, favorite CMS, CSS frameworks and more.
 PWA and AMP support is only a module away from your Nuxt project.

-NuxtJS is the backbone of your Vue.js project, giving structure to build your project with confidence while being flexible.
+Nuxt.js is the backbone of your Vue.js project, giving structure to build your project with confidence while being flexible.

 ## Features